jlevy/lft/lft.md

 </div>

-## Overview
+## Introduction

-This work is a collection of reflections and research ideas on software engineering and tools for thought that augment our *collective intelligence*—that is, improving our ability to find solutions to complex human problems.
+This work is a collection of reflections and research ideas on software engineering and tools to augment our *collective intelligence*—that is, to improve our ability to find solutions to complex human problems.

 I've worked in software and knowledge tools for a long time, in research, in startups, and in publishing.
-In terms of the ability of software to impact our lives, the mid 2020s is possibly the most exciting time since the dawn of the Internet.
+In terms of the ability of software to impact our lives, right now, the mid-2020s, is possibly the most exciting time since the dawn of the Internet.

+I've also used LLMs almost every day since 2022 and read *far* too many strong opinions about AI on Twitter.
-However, there are several ways my own views seem to differ from what I see in many discussions today.
-There's a lot here, but it is in support of four key points:
+I find there are several ways my own views seem to differ significantly from what I see in popular discussion.
+This is my attempt to capture the insights I want to share when I talk to founders, engineers, and others about how we can use AI and software for good.

+There is quite a bit here,[^marktwain] but it is all in support of four key points:

+1. **IA deserves more attention.**

-1. Although popular debate today focuses on AGI and how AI can replicate human abilities, Doug Engelbart's ideas on augmenting *human* intellect (*intelligence augmentation*, or IA) are as prescient and relevant as they were 50 years ago.
+   Although popular debate today focuses on AGI and how AI can replicate human abilities, Doug Engelbart's ideas on augmenting *human* intellect (*intelligence augmentation*, or IA) are as prescient and relevant as they were 50 years ago.

+2. **Software engineering is essential to solving human problems.**

-2. LLMs that write code well is a profound change.
+   LLMs writing code is a profound change in software.
-   But it doesn't replace engineering.
+   But it does not reduce the need for software engineering; rather, it increases it.
-   The essential challenge of software engineering is *the exploration of software solutions to human problems*—and this is the same today as it was decades ago.
+   The essential challenge of software engineering is *the exploration of software solutions to human problems*—and this need is as acute today as it was decades ago.

+3. **Software engineering reveals the future of knowledge work.**

-3. The challenges of software engineering in fact give glimpses into the future of *all* human knowledge work.
+   The challenges of software engineering in fact give glimpses into the future of *all* human knowledge work.
-   Instead of saying software engineers are being replaced by LLMs, it is more accurate to say *the patterns we now see with software engineers using LLMs will increasingly appear in all knowledge work and problem solving*.
+   Instead of saying software engineers are being replaced by LLMs, it is more accurate to say *the patterns of how software engineers use LLMs will increasingly appear in all knowledge work and problem solving*.

+4. **It pays to focus on better "infrastructure" for tools for thought.**

-4. In both software engineering and other knowledge work, the most difficult but high-leverage activities improve "infrastructure": tools that help people explore solutions more efficiently.
-   This is analogous to software engineering, where the most powerful systems always need mature, flexible tools and infrastructure.
+   In both software engineering and other knowledge work, the most difficult but high-leverage activities *improve tools to explore solutions more efficiently*.
+This is analogous to software engineering, where the most powerful systems rest on well-designed programming languages, flexible developer tools, and stable infrastructure.

-If you find you agree with these arguments, you'll see this suggests some different emphasis than what we currently see in many AI labs and startups.
+If you find you agree with these arguments, you'll see this suggests different areas of emphasis than is currently in many research labs and AI startups.

-It suggests directions that where we could use tools and infrastructure of software engineers, like linting, as inspiration for more powerful collaboration tools and tools for thought.
-At the end, I give a few tentative ideas on a few key areas that might have practical impact.
+It suggests areas where we could take inspiration from known patterns like linting to build more powerful tools for thought and collective problem-solving.
+At the end, I give a few ideas for areas to focus on.

 <div class="boxed-text">